ravib27/prime-number-service/README.md

 Project Features:

-The project is written in Java 7 and 8.
+The project is written in Java.

 The project uses Maven to build, test and run.